danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 7. Run the following query 10 times - a simple query that returns 20 random rows:
     ```sql
-    SELECT  * from hackernews order by rand() limit 20
+    SELECT  * FROM hackernews ORDER BY rand() LIMIT 20
     ```

 8. View the **system.query_log** table again:
     ```sql
-    select * from system.query_log order by event_time_microseconds desc
+    SELECT * FROM system.query_log ORDER BY event_time_microseconds DESC
     ```

     Notice that only 3 of the 10 queries were logged.